KTruong008/kylebuildsstuff/src/routes/ramen-profitability-in-3-5-years/+page.md

 The more I think about it the more I think it was just me lacking the courage and conviction to pick a damn thing and do it.
 Instead, I’ve occupied myself with “busy” work.
 Endlessly learning new frameworks and libraries and optimizing my flow.
 Such work can be useful but I didn’t learn to code to endlessly optimize, I learned to code to build some cool shit, and to help me make something of this life.

-So long story short, I’m now learning how to build on the blockchain.
+So long story short, I’m now learning how to build on the blockchain, again.
 The possibilities it enables are far beyond what I can imagine, and I find inspiration in this unknown.